moonbuggy/docker-dnsmasq-updater/README.md

 works best for you.

-In `--manager` mode the script can be run anywhere that's reachable from the agents, they just need to be able to see the API.
+In `--manager` mode the script can be run anywhere that's reachable from the Agents, they just need to be able to see the API.
 If running the API with a backend set by `--api_backend` (rather than using Bottle directly), that backend's module will need to be installed.